vinay-lanka/pid_controller_tdd/README.md

 $ cmake --build build/

 #If you want to generate the compile_json file with bear
-$ bear -- cmake --build build/ --clean-first
+$  cmake --build build/ --clean-first

 #To clean and start over
 $ rm -rf build/